topofocus/active-orient/README.md

 ### Philosophy

-OrientDB is basicly an Object-Database, shares the concept of Inheritance with OO-Languages, like Ruby.
+OrientDB is basicly an Object-Database.
+It shares the concept of Inheritance with OO-Languages, like Ruby.

-Contrary to SQL-Databases, the database itself defines the Relations.
-A separate schema is not neccessary.
-Upon initialisation `ActiveOrient`reads the complete structure of the database, creates corresponding ruby-classes and then loads user defined methods from the `Model Directory`.
+Upon initialisation `ActiveOrient`reads the complete structure of the database, creates corresponding ruby-classes (including inheritance) and then loads user defined methods from the `Model Directory`.
+A separate schema definition is not neccessary.

-`ActiveOrient`queries the OrientDB-Database, provides a Cache to speed things up and provides handy methods to simplify the work with OrientDB.
+`ActiveOrient`queries the OrientDB-Database, provides a cache to speed things up and provides handy methods to simplify the work with OrientDB.
 Like Active-Record it represents the "M" Part of the MCV-Design-Pattern.
-Unlike Active-Record there is explicit Namespace support.
+There is explicit Namespace support.
 Its philosophie resembles the [Hanami Project](https://github.com/hanami/hanami).